NiTzuA/Daicomms/README.md

 # Daicomms
 Replicates Genshin Impact's daily commissions in a more productive manner.
+Will add more descriptions and photos once I actually finish making the program.